-Did you know that the federal government offers a tax credit of up to $7,500 on brand-new all-electric and plug-in hybrid cars?
-Learn more and see how much each model qualifies for at FuelEconomy.gov .
+Did you know that the federal government offers a tax credit of up to $7,500 on brand-new and used all-electric and plug-in hybrid cars?
+Learn more and see how much each model qualifies for at FuelEconomy.gov.

 6. Vehicle registration fees are cheaper for an electric vehicle.

 In Arizona, you’ll also enjoy lower registration fees when you go all-electric.
-Through 2021, the registration for fully battery-powered electric vehicles is calculated based on a 0.0004 multiplier compared to a 0.02381 multiplier for any vehicle that has an internal combustion engine.
-So while a typical $30,000 car would have an annual registration fee of $714.30, a $30,000 EV would have a $12 registration fee.
+Through 2022, the registration for fully battery-powered electric vehicles is calculated based on 20% of the EV’s value versus 60% of the value of a vehicle that has an internal combustion engine.

 Be sure to read our blog post about electric vehicle price and range myths vs. facts.

 As electric vehicle adoption increases, more models are becoming available.
 There are currently about 29 EV models available for sale in Arizona, with more being announced all the time as car manufacturers electrify a larger percentage of their fleets.
 This means there are more options available across price points and vehicle types.